Charged with a Drug Crime? You Can Avoid Jail or Prison Time

 How to Avoid a Drug Crime Conviction

-- Do not consent to a search without a warrant.
+Do not consent to a search without a warrant.
 The Constitution protect you from unreasonable search and seizure.
 You can waive that right by consenting to a search by law enforcement.
-Do not give up your constitution rights without consulting an attorney.
+Don’t give up your constitution rights without consulting an attorney.

-- A large number of drug cases start with a traffic stop.
+A large number of drug cases start with a traffic stop.
 Avoid traffic stops by ensuring your vehicle is properly registered and insured.
 Avoid illegal tint.
-Do not drive if your license is suspended.
-Do not speed and pay attention to traffic signs.
+Don’t drive if your license is suspended.
+Don’t speed.
+Pay attention to traffic signs.
 An attorney can challenge the legitimacy of a traffic stop in your case.

 How Can a Drug Crime Attorney Help My Case?